rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 end
 ```

-With this the implementation should be pretty straightforward:
+With this, the implementation should be pretty straightforward:

 ```ruby
 # app/controllers/redirections_controller.rb